 Internal audits are sometimes delegated to junior staff, because they are cheaper and it is seen as a useful way for them to learn about an organization.
 While shadowing an auditor would be an excellent learning process, someone new to an organization might not be sure what they are looking for, or what they are seeing.
 Is the ladder being used correctly?
 Is that the right sort of PPE for that job?

-Some audit tools will provide images to support audit questions, so the auditor can compare what they see with what they should be able to see.
+Some safety inspection management software will provide images to support audit questions, so the auditor can compare what they see with what they should be able to see.
 Make sure people have appropriate training to understand the purpose of an audit.
 When I asked one untrained auditor how his site was so perfect every month, his answer astonished me.
 ‘I thought the purpose was to tick everything on the list.
 I didn’t realize we were supposed to find problems.’

 3. Auditing work as imagined, not work as done